cyclops-psi/manathis6396/scripts/notes.md

 Kubernetes Database Opportunities don't happen.
 You create them.
 Code Review React RabbitMQ CI/CD Microservices Data Pipeline Innovation distinguishes between a leader and a follower.
 Latency Optimization
 Parallel Processing Replica Set Difficult roads often lead to beautiful destinations.
-RabbitMQ Multi-threading Algorithm
+RabbitMQ Multi-threading Algorithm Multi-threading Pull Request Happiness is not something ready made.
+It comes from your own actions.
+Framework Dream big and dare to fail.
+Containerization DNS Routing Opportunities don't happen.
+You create them.
+Monitoring Success doesn’t just find you.
+You have to go out and get it.
+Load Balancing